-The Intel processor has been the standard processor architecture for 40 years.
+The Intel processor has been the standard processor architecture for decades.
 It is temping to think that all this was planned but the true story is very different.

 After making a success in creating the market for DRAM Intel lost some of the ground to other semiconductor companies and, as we now know, the entire high volume memory industry would eventually be lost to the Far East where production costs were lower.

 This might have been the end of the growth of Intel, and perhaps even Silicon Valley, if it wasn’t for the next big thing that happened - the 4004, the first ever user programmable microprocessor.
 This achievement was due to the combined efforts of three men, Ted Hoff, Masatoshi Shima and Federico Faggin.

 Hoff, Shima and Faggin

 Ted Hoff joined Intel in 1968 as employee Number 12.
 In 1969 he was assigned to a project to build chips for a calculator design produced by the Japanese firm Busicom.

 He was horrified by the complexity of their design - it had half a dozen chips with 3000-5000 transistors each and 36 to 40 pin packages.

 Hoff had been working with a Digital PDP-8 and was struck by the contrast between the two designs.

 The PDP-8 was simple and regular and yet it could do the same sums that the calculator was designed to do.
 He decided that he could reduce the random logic needed to implement the arithmetic by adding memory and making the device programmable.